Login with your member password below to see your content

 A glimpse of the centro storico

-I was silenced, there were others, also silenced by what they saw.
+I was silenced; there were others, also silenced by what they saw.

 One of the first things I noticed – it's quiet in Fiumefreddo Bruzio.

-You know what its like when travelling.
+You know what it's like when travelling.

-Always something more to surprise you.
+There's always something more to surprise you.

 Back to the present…